phddamuge/phddamuge.github.io/index.md

 <img align="left" src="xjpic.jpg" width=200 height=250 alt="a photo" style="padding-right:10px">
 **Yongwei Zhou (周勇伟)**

-I am currently a Ph.D. candidate in Department of Computer Science of HIT, under the supervision of [Prof. Tiejun Zhao](http://homepage.hit.edu.cn/zhaotiejun?lang=zh).
+I obtain my Ph.D. degree from the Department of Computer Science of HIT, under the supervision of [Prof. Tiejun Zhao](http://homepage.hit.edu.cn/zhaotiejun?lang=zh).
 Before that, I have obtained my Master's and Bachelor's degrees in Department of Computer Science and Mathematics of HIT.
 My research focus on NLP, knowledge reasoning, QA and semantic parsing.

 Email: ywzhou@hit-mtlab.net